YezhaoZhong/VKR/README.md

 # VKR

-Non-Negative Matrix Factorization Improved Kernel Regression for Side Effect Prediction ipynb for review of ADRs prediciton study and VKR.
+.ipynb for review of ADRs prediciton study and VKR in 'Non-Negative Matrix Factorization Improved Kernel Regression for Side Effect Prediction'.

 # .ipynb file